opencv/opencv/doc/js_tutorials/js_imgproc/js_houghcircles/js_houghcircles.markdown

 Goal
 ----

-In this chapter,
 -   We will learn to use Hough Transform to find circles in an image.
-    -   We will see these functions: **cv.HoughCircles()**
+-   We will learn these functions: **cv.HoughCircles()**

 Theory
 ------